GuillermoElectrico/Digital-Inputs-Logger-Pi/README.md

 # Digital-Inputs-Logger-Pi
 Log inputs status on a Raspberry Pi and plot graphs of your data.
-Its been verified to work with a raspberry pi with simple 13 inputs module (coming soon PCB).
+Its been verified to work with a raspberry pi with simple 13 inputs module (Included in PCB folder).
 By changing the inputspins.yml file and making a corresponding GPIO inputs relation.

 ### Requirements

 #### Hardware

 * Raspberry Pi B+
-* 13 inputs module (coming soon PCB) or other module DIY
+* 13 inputs module (Included in PCB folder) or other module DIY

 #### Software